 Many ingredients are used in toothpaste to help prevent the buildup of tartar on the teeth.
 Chemical compounds, including pyrophosphates and zinc citrate, are often added and proven effective.
-Additionally, some tartar control toothpaste contains an antibiotic called triclosan, which kills some of the bacteria in the mouth.
+Additionally, some tartar-control toothpaste contains an antibiotic called triclosan, which kills some bacteria in the mouth.

 Specific toothpaste containing multiple anti-plaque agents has been demonstrated to be even more effective at tartar control than varieties with only one plaque fighter.